 3. Actively Monitor Your Systems

-If a bad actor does get a toehold in your system, spotting it immediately lets you shut down the breach before things get out of hand.
+If a ransomware actor does get a toehold in your system, spotting it immediately lets you shut down the breach before things get out of hand.
 IBM reports that it takes 280 days to identify the average breach.
 You can do a lot better.
-The latest defense is a Managed Detection and Response solution that constantly monitors activity, uses artificial intelligence to recognize multiple different acts as a brewing attack and actively steps in to shut down suspicious activity.
+The latest defense is a Managed Extended Detection and Response solution that constantly monitors activity, uses artificial intelligence to recognize multiple different acts as a brewing attack and actively steps in to shut down suspicious activity.

 4. Segment your systems

-By effectively isolating/air-gapping various parts of your system, you limit how far hackers can get if they penetrate one part of the network.
+By effectively isolating/air-gapping various parts of your system, you limit how far ransomware hackers can get if they penetrate one part of the network.